MohsenEbrahimi86/ACFCP-notes/Module5/DNS-Multicast.md

 **Multicast DNS (mDNS)** is a zero-configuration networking protocol that allows devices on a local network to resolve names like `device.local` without a DNS server.
 It’s widely used in consumer devices, Apple ecosystems (Bonjour), and IoT.

 It’s **not a replacement for DNS**, but a **complement** for local discovery.

----

-Let me know if you'd like to build a simple mDNS browser or service in Python!